 The file has a digital signature.
 The Communicator.exe file is not a Windows system file.
 The program is not visible.
 The program has no file description.
 Communicator.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 48% dangerous; however you should also read the user reviews.

 Recommended: Identify Communicator.exe related errors

-If Communicator.exe is located in a subfolder of the user's profile folder, the security rating is 55% dangerous.
-The file size is 2,382,848 bytes (50% of all occurrences) or 186,576 bytes.
-There is no information about the author of the file.
+If Communicator.exe is located in a subfolder of the user's profile folder, the security rating is 54% dangerous.
+The file size is 186,368 bytes (70% of all occurrences), 2,382,848 bytes, 186,576 bytes or 8,906,064 bytes.
+It is not a Windows core file.
+The Communicator.exe file is a file with no information about its developer.
 The program is not visible.
-The Communicator.exe file is not a Windows core file.
+The Communicator.exe file is digitally signed.
+It is a Verisign signed file.
 Communicator.exe is able to record keyboard and mouse inputs.

 Important: Some malware camouflages itself as Communicator.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the Communicator.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with Communicator.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.